 Rose (Titanic) by James Horner

 Admittedly, this 1997 theme from James Horner has gotten its fair share of plays.
 Perhaps, to its own detriment, it received more than its share.
 As a result, Rose's theme may not pack the same punch that it did back then, but, if we are going to be honest, many of us were pretty enthralled with it for a few months.
-So being some 15 years away from Cameron's big tale, it might just be ok to start playing and enjoying this one again.
+So being over 15 years away from Cameron's big tale, it might just be ok to start playing and enjoying this one again.

 Rowena's Theme (Mr. Holland's Opus) by Michael Kamen

 From the first moment I heard this piece from Michael Kamen, I was enchanted.
 As romance does at times, there is bit of melancholy in Kamen's work here.
 This version from the compilation album, Michael Kamen's Opus, has not lost an ounce of its potency.

 Confluence (Memoirs of a Geisha) by John Williams

 Concluding the beautifully shot film of Memoirs of a Geisha, John Williams piece brings all of the disparate pieces of Sayuri's life together in this track; filled with longing and disciplined beauty which has been tinged with sadness.